Filmmaker Sergei Loznitsa on Russia’s invasion of Ukraine and why it might take an actor to end the Soviet empire once and for all

 Loznitsa holds Western leaders just as accountable for underestimating Putin’s expansionist ambitions.
 “It is a shame that for many years European [and] American politicians were looking into the blue eyes of Mr. Putin and calling him a nice guy and doing business with him and saying, ‘Well, he’s actually okay and we can shake hands with him and trust him.’
 It is to a large extent due to this behavior that we find ourselves in the situation we’re in at the moment.”

 The day before Loznitsa left for Poland, he resigned from the European Film Academy, chastising the organization for not taking a stronger stand in supporting Ukraine.
 (On Feb.
-24, EFA president Matthijs Wouter Knol issued a statement saying the Russian invasion was “heavily worrying to us.”)
+24, EFA president Matthijs Wouter Knol issued a statement saying the Russian invasion was “heavily worrying to us.”In the wake of Loznitsa’s withdrawal, the EFA issued a more strongly-worded statement on Tuesday, condemning the invasion and calling it “atrocious and totally unacceptable.”)
 He supports the decision of Disney, Warner Bros. and other Hollywood studios to cancel distribution for movies such as “Turning Red” and “The Batman” in Russia. (“If you’re dealing with barbarians, these barbarians should be cut out of civilization.”)
 But Loznitsa opposes efforts to boycott Russian filmmakers from the festival circuit and theatrical marketplace.

 “Of course, those filmmakers who support [Putin] and who openly cooperate with the regime, their work should be boycotted,” he says.
 “But we know very well that there are many artists and filmmakers, writers and poets in Russia who do not support the regime, who condemn the regime, who condemn the war.
 Some of them have already voiced their attitude publicly.
 Certainly they shouldn’t be boycotted, because in a way they fell victim to this regime just as the rest of us did.”